The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 Personalised Medicine: Tailoring Interventions for Neurodegenerative Disorders

-It is truly remarkable how personalised medicine is revolutionising how we approach neurodegenerative disorder interventions, transforming lives and offering hope to countless individuals and their families.
+It is truly remarkable how personalised medicine is revolutionising how we approach neurodegenerative disorder interventions, and offering hope to countless individuals and their families.

 By taking into account a person’s unique genetic makeup, lifestyle factors and environmental exposures, healthcare professionals can develop tailored treatment plans that significantly improve patient outcomes.